dijasila/GPAW/doc/tutorials/rpa/rpa_tut.rst

 .. literalinclude:: rpa_N2.py

 which calculates the correlation part of the atomization energy with the bands and plane waved corresponding to the list of cutoff energies.
 Note that the default value of frequencies (16 Gauss-Legendre points) is used.
 The script takes on the order of two CPU hours, but can be efficiently parallelized over kpoints, spin and bands.
-If memory becomes and issue, it may be an advantage to specify use frequency parallelization, which is specified by wcomm=N, where N is the number of CPUs.
+If memory becomes and issue, it may be an advantage to specify parallelize over **G**-vectors, which is done by specifying ``nblocks=N``.
 The result is written to rpa_N2.dat and can be visualized with the script:

 .. literalinclude:: extrapolate.py

 The figure is shown below

 .. image:: extrapolate.png
            :height: 400 px

 Note that the extrapolate function can also be used to visualize the result by setting plot=True.
 The power law scaling is seen to be very good at the last three points and the extrapolated results is obtained using linear regression on the last three points (reg=3).
 We find an extrapolated value of -4.94 eV for the correlation part of the atomization energy.
 The results are summarized below (all values in eV)

 ======   =====   =====   ======       ============
 PBE      HF      RPA     HF+RPA       Experimental
 ======   =====   =====   ======       ============
 10.61    4.84    4.94    9.78           9.89
 ======   =====   =====   ======       ============

 It should be noted that in general, the accuracy of RPA is comparable to (or worse) that of PBE calculations and N2 is just a special case where RPA performs better than PBE.
 The major advantage of RPA is the non-locality, which results in a good description of van der Waals forces.
 The true power of RPA thus only comes into play for systems where dispersive interactions dominate.